Relanto-LKM-POC/gen-ai-vibe-code-plugin/README.md

 ## 🚀 What Does This Extension Do?

-**Spec Driven Development** is a comprehensive VS Code extension that combines intelligent development resources with enterprise-grade feedback and project management capabilities.
+**Spec Driven Development** is a comprehensive VS Code extension that combines intelligent development resources with enterprise-grade Feature and project management capabilities.

 ## 🎯 Core Features